hardillb/node-red-alexa-home-skill-web/README.md

 \* *Username/ email address and salted/ hashed password.*

-It is assumed that MQTT will be behind a reverse proxy using TLS offload.

 A NodeRed flow MUST be configured in order for Alexa commands to receive acknowledgement, i.e. you will get "Sorry, <device> is not responding."

 ## Service Accounts